x6wu/x6wu.github.io/_pages/misc.md

 <details><summary><font size="5"><b>Sitcoms</b></font></summary>
 <p>
-Here is a list of sitcoms that I personally swear by:
+I have been a big fan of sitcoms since I was younger.
+After all, we could all use some laugh after a long day.
+Here are the shows I particularly enjoyed and hope you have fun watching them too!

 Growing Pains<br>
 Brooklyn 99<br>
 Modern Family<br>